Gong Hyo-jin: 2009–2014: Mainstream popularity

-Stage debut and continued success
+2015–present: Stage debut and continued success

 Gong then made her stage debut in the Willy Russell play Educating Rita, which depicts the relationship during the course of a year between a young working class hairdresser and a middle-aged university lecturer (played by Jeon Moo-song).

-In 2015, she starred in The Producers, a variety drama series written by Park Ji-eun who also wrote the hugely successful My Love From the Star.
+In 2015, she starred in The Producers, a variety drama series written by Park Ji-eun who also wrote the hugely successful My Love from the Star.
 Gong plays a Music Bank variety show producer who has been working in broadcasting for 10 years.
 The drama drew solid viewership ratings domestically, and also gained popularity internationally.

 In 2016, Gong starred in the SBS romantic comedy drama Don't Dare to Dream opposite Jo Jung-suk, playing a weather broadcaster.
 She then starred in the mystery film Missing, in the role of a babysitter who one day disappears with someone else's child.
 Missing proved Gong's versatility on the big screen.

 In 2017, Gong starred in the thriller Single Rider with Lee Byung-hun.
 She played a former violinist who lives in Australia with her son.

 In 2018, Gong starred in Door Lock, a mystery thriller about the horrors faced by women.

-In 2019, Gong starred in a police action film Hit-and-Run Squad alongside Ryu Jun-yeol and Jo Jung-suk, a car chase thriller that focuses on hit and runs; followed by romantic comedy film Crazy Romance alongside Snowman co-star Kim Rae-won.
+In 2019, Gong starred in a police action film Hit-and-Run Squad alongside Ryu Jun-yeol and Jo Jung-suk, a car chase thriller that focuses on hit and runs; followed by a romantic comedy film Crazy Romance alongside Snowman co-star Kim Rae-won.
 The same year, she made her small-screen comeback in the romantic comedy thriller When the Camellia Blooms alongside Kang Ha-neul.
-Both Crazy Romance and When the Camellia Blooms are commercial successes, and solidified her position as romantic comedy queen.
+Both Crazy Romance and When the Camellia Blooms are commercial successes, and have solidified her position as a romantic comedy queen.
 Gong won the Grand Prize award at the KBS Drama Awards.